 History of SCV Water

-Formed in 2018, SCV Water is home to three water divisions: Newhall Water Division, Santa Clarita Water Division and Valencia Water Division.
+Formed in 2018, SCV Water is home to three water divisions: Newhall Water Division, Santa Clarita Water Division, Valencia Water Division, as well as Castaic Lake Water Agency, the regional water wholesaler.
 Though the founding of our agency was recent, our history in the area stretches back decades.
 We invite you to explore the history of SCV Water.